rigel-js/rigel-system/README.md

 ## References

 [1] S. Kasica, C. Berret, and T. Munzner.
 Table Scraps: An Actionable Framework for Multi-Table Data Wrangling From An Artifact Study of Computational Journalism.
+IEEE TVCG, 27(2):957-966, 2021.